 Twomey (pronounced two-me).
 The winery was founded and is owned by the Duncan Family – the founders of the well-regarded Napa and Sonoma based winery, Silver Oak.
 Brothers David, Tim, Mike and Kevin Duncan founded Twomey in 1999.
 David is the managing partner – the name Twomey comes from their grandmother Velma’s maiden name and is the middle name of several family members.

-Twomey practices what is called Soutirage Traditional which is essentially a very labor intensive process of decanting wine from one barrel to another barrel using gravity flow (no pumping).
+Twomey practices what is called Soutirage Traditional which is essentially a very labor-intensive process of decanting wine from one barrel to another barrel using gravity flow (no pumping).
 This is very interesting to watch – a valve is attached to one end of the barrel and then the barrel is tipped slightly so the wine begins to flow out.
-Using a light and a glass to catch the wine as it flows, they are able to see sediment as soon as it appears and this is when they stop the flow.
+Using a light and a glass to catch the wine as it flows, the winemakers are able to see sediment as soon as it appears, and this is when they stop the flow.
 This is done up to 6x to the barrels of wine during an 18-month period.

 The only white wine Twomey produces is a Sauvignon Blanc, created from several vineyards in both Napa and Sonoma including sourced from their Calistoga property next to the winery and from the vineyard next to Silver Oak in Oakville.
-The vineyard next to the tasting room is entirely planted to Sauvignon Blanc.
+The vineyard next to the tasting room is almost entirely planted to Sauvignon Blanc with a small amount of Sauvignon Gris.
 Interestingly the first few vintages of their Sauvignon Blanc were not sold to the public – but rather were sold to employees.
 Their feedback and continuing to incrementally elevate the quality of this wine led them to finally release a wine from this variety beginning in 2007.

 The 2017 Twomey Sauvignon Blanc was aged in a diversity of vessels including various sized barrels, metal drums, tanks and an incremental amount in concrete barrels.
 This wine offers citrus aromas on the bouquet – including a lemon zest and tropical nuances including guava.
 Shows more citrus as the wine opens.
 Crisp and focused on the palate – reveals notes of lemon lime and grassy nuances.
 Flavors of green apple and a crisp tartness on the finish.
 This is a very good food wine (think spicy Thai or Indian dishes) or a warm summer day patio & pool sipper.
 And most importantly, the wine is a good showing of this grape’s varietal characteristics.